Mr-Msz/HomemadeHealthMonitorCovid/README.md

 ```

 ## Discussion
+In this project, our goal is to create something that can help make the COVID-19 test faster, less costly, and with a shorter time to get results.
+In this way, we tested the user's heart rate and blood oxygen levels with the MAX30102 sensor in this project.
+Then, to verify the accuracy of our data, we compare it to authoritative sensors like Apple Watch Series 6.
+We designed the circuit on the Raspberry Pi to let the sensor work and linked the code to the Adafruit IO website for a more user-friendly interface to read the results.
+Finally, an email connection would make to Adafruit IO via IFTTT, which sends an email to the user to alert them of any abnormalities in their blood oxygen.
+Due to the limitations of the sensors and our coding capabilities, our system still has some flaws.
+For example, our measured heart rate values were inaccurate, and the resting heart rate did not stay between 60bpm and 100bpm.
+We tried to use carton shading to solve this problem, but it did not work very well.
+In the future, we believe that there is room for improvement in our detection system as follows.
+First, we could equip this system with an LCD.
+In this case, users can more easily know their body condition and various data such as measurement time.
+Secondly, we can use python crawler to crawl user data and automatically help users to fill in Tartan Daily Self-Assessment information to get a faster response.
+Finally, the problem of inaccurate heart rate monitoring may be caused by hardware problems such as resistance; we can fuse the resistor to make the sensor work better.

 ## References
 [1] Deborah Leader, R. N. (2021, July 22).
 The importance of O2 sats with COPD.
 Verywell Health.
 Retrieved October 5, 2021, from https://www.verywellhealth.com/oxygen-saturation-914796.